Remote Delivery for Off-Campus Users

-Remote Delivery serves university users that are not able to pick up Interlibrary Loan or Libraries materials from our campus libraries due to their work, research or residential location.
+Remote Delivery serves university users that are not able to pick up Interlibrary Loan or University of Texas Libraries materials from our campus libraries due to their work, research or residential location.

 We serve two types of users with the Remote Delivery service: